lazyf1sh/files-sync-gpg-git/README.md

 - OS Windows

 # Current features
+- no external libs
-- only changed files are committed
+- only changed files are handled

 # Roadmap
 - viewing file history based on git repo